 Isaac Kim, MDiv '15, is a PhD candidate at Princeton Theological Seminary (theology and ethics).
 He holds a BA in philosophy and religion (summa cum laude) from Colgate University, and an MDiv from Princeton Theological Seminary.
 He is currently writing a dissertation on John Owen’s account of beauty and moral formation.
 His research interests include moral aesthetics, Christian theology (systematic and moral), the theology of John Owen, Reformed scholasticism, political theology, theological anthropology, Christian social ethics, and Asian American Christianity.
 He has co-organized two conferences on Asian American Theology held at Princeton Theological Seminary (2017 and 2019).
-He is also a youth and young adult pastor in Bergen County, New Jersey.
+He is ordained as a Minister of Word and Sacrament in the Korean Presbyterian Church Abroad.